GFNY Villard-de-Lans this Sunday

 The UCI professional race takes place alongside the 14th edition of GFNY New York City

-NEW YORK CITY, April 1, 2026 – Big Hit Racing (USA) and Cannondale Echelon p/b 4iiii (Canada) have confirmed their participation in the third edition of Gran Premio New York City on May 17, 2026.
-Both Club teams strengthen an already competitive field of elite and professional squads set to race in the UCI-sanctioned event, held alongside the 14th edition of the Michelob ULTRA GFNY World Championship New York City.
+NEW YORK CITY, April 30, 2026 – The Club Teams Les Rouleurs (CAN) and Inteja-Imca Eted (DOM) have confirmed their participation in the third edition of Gran Premio New York City, set for May 17, 2026.
+Their addition further strengthens an already competitive field of elite and professional teams set to compete in the UCI-sanctioned race, held alongside the 14th edition of the Michelob ULTRA GFNY World Championship New York City.

 Gran Premio New York City (GP NYC) will take place on May 17, 2026, as a UCI-sanctioned professional road race held on the same course and on the same day as the Michelob ULTRA GFNY World Championship New York City.
 The professional peloton will start approximately ten minutes ahead of the mass-participation field.